 Orlando is CEO and founder of copebit AG.
 His knowledge focuses on: project management, digitalization, agile methods such as SAFe, Scrum and a holistic view of cloud technologies.
 He has worked in the IT industry for providers and financial service providers for over 25 years.

-For the past seven years, he has led and built multicultural teams with whom he also developed and operated various cloud platforms.
+For the past 12 years, he has led and built multicultural teams with whom he also developed and operated various cloud platforms.